 In the research track of the course increasing digitization will be investigated through literature research and a case study: the relation between innovative IT in relation to business processes will be elaborated.

-Automation of processes will be practiced in the hands-on practical track of the course using the BPM-system ‘BonitaSoft’ (a free open source BPM system that students can still use after the course).
-In Bonitasoft a healthcare process will be implemented.
+Automation of processes will be practiced in the hands-on practical track of the course using the BPM-system ‘Auraportal’.
+Via several exercises processes will be modeled and executed.